Sunday, June 14, 2009

 You Cannot Be Serious!

-Today's performance Boldtestifying before Congress by Tim Geithner was flat-out the worst job I've ever seen done by any major public official.
+Today's performance testifying before Congress by Tim Geithner was flat-out the worst job I've ever seen done by any major public official.
 Geithner single-handedly destroyed about a half trillion of wealth as he showed up like the kid whose dog ate his homework with absolutely nothing of substance.
 I have never seen a more complete repudiation of anyone by the markets.

 I'm just a stockbroker in Buffalo, but even I knew you don't get up in front of these people without a plan.
 Geithner brought some concepts.